All Episodes

 I mean, it just never ends.

-All right, joining us now for reaction to all of this, Pastor Daryl Scott, founder, senior pastor of the New Spirit Revival Center, that's right here in Cleveland, Trump supporter that he is, and the Reverend Charles Christian Adams, presiding pastor at Harford Memorial Baptist Church in in Detroit.
+That's right here in Cleveland, Trump supporter that he is, and the Reverend Charles Christian Adams, presiding pastor at Harford Memorial Baptist Church in Detroit.

 By the way, Pastor Darrell Scott thinks that I'm going to be a minister one day.

-I think he's absolutely lost his mind, but call the God on his life, and it catch up to us.
+Sean has the call of God on his life, and it'll catch up to him.

-Well, we were discussing speaking in tongues, and I just said if I start speaking Russian, French, Italian, uh, let's see, uh, Spanish, any other language, and it's something that people could understand, I said I would believe in speaking in tongues.
+Well, we were discussing speaking in tongues, and I just said if I start speaking Russian, French, Italian, let's see, Spanish, any other language, and it's something that people could understand, I said I would believe in speaking in tongues.

 We'll get into that.

-You're you're at this convention.
+Pastor, you're at this convention.

-I just read off to you how the media is reacting to it and the horrible things they're saying, banana republic, a lynch mob, on and on and on.
+I just read off to you how the media is reacting to it and the horrible things they're saying: banana, Republic, a lynch mob, on and on and on.

 What's your reaction to that?